m50d/m50d.github.com/2020-11-08-wrestle-princess.md

 I was at Wrestle Princess yesterday, and it felt like enough of an occasion that I wanted to record my thoughts.
 I'm not a serious critic and I don't have a whole lot of technical knowledge of wrestling, so this is purely a personal account.

 The arena and the video packages made this feel like a real occasion, and several wrestlers took the opportunity to debut refreshed versions of their ring gear.
+I certainly felt like I got my money's worth, even though a front-row seat cost over 3x as much as the Korakuen hall shows.

 ## Opening match (Special rookie tag match)